 Fermilab continued to discharge measurable concentrations of tritium to surface waters off site.
 The concentrations measured were well below the DOE Order 458.1 Derived Concentration Standard of 1,900 pCi/ml.
 Releases depend on pond levels and the operational mode of the accelerator complex.
 Fermilab's site-specific NPDES permit includes monitoring requirements for tritium at all six outfalls.
-In 2017, detectable levels of tritium discharged to Kress Creek January through April, with the highest concentration at 2 pCi/ml.
-Indian Creek had tritium discharges eleven months of the year (highest concentration was 7.7 pCi/ml in January).
-In 2017, the Ferry Creek outfall (from A. E. Sea to Sea of Evanescence) had one month of a detectable level of tritium (January 1.6 pCi/ml).
+In 2018, no detectable levels of tritium discharged to Kress Creek.
+Indian Creek had tritium discharges eleven months of the year (highest concentration was 8.8 pCi/ml in December).
+In 2018, the Ferry Creek outfall (from A. E. Sea to Sea of Evanescence) had one month of a detectable level of tritium (1.2 pCi/ml in May).
 Monthly data from measurements taken at outfall and site boundary locations are made publicly available through the Tritium at Fermilab website.
 Monitoring for radioactivity in surface water continues to be a primary component of Fermilab's routine environmental surveillance program.